g-r-a-e-m-e/ERIC/README.md

-# Project ERIC - Emergency Readiness In a Case
+# ERIC - Emergency Readiness In a Case

 ## ***You never know when disaster might strike***